Southern United States: American Revolution

 The siege of Yorktown prompted Great Britain's surrender in North America during the American Revolutionary War, 1781.

 During the American Revolutionary War, the Southern colonies helped embrace the Patriot cause.
 Virginia would provide leaders such as commander-in-chief George Washington, and the author of the Declaration of Independence, Thomas Jefferson.

 In 1780 and 1781, the British largely halted reconquest of the northern states and concentrated on the south, where they were told there was a large Loyalist population ready to leap to arms once the royal forces arrived.
 The British took control of Savannah and Charleston, capturing a large American army in the process, and set up a network of bases inland.
 Although there were Loyalists within the Southern colonies, they were concentrated in larger coastal cities and were not great enough in number to overcome the revolutionaries.
 The British forces at the Battle of Monck's Corner and the Battle of Lenud's Ferry consisted entirely of Loyalists with the exception of the commanding officer (Banastre Tarleton).
-Both white and black Loyalists fought for the British at the Battle of Kemp's Landing in Virginia.
+Both white and Black Loyalists fought for the British at the Battle of Kemp's Landing in Virginia.
 Led by Nathanael Greene and other generals, the Americans engaged in Fabian tactics designed to wear down the British invasion force and to neutralize its strong points one by one.
 There were numerous battles large and small, with each side claiming some victories.

 By 1781, however, British General Cornwallis moved north to Virginia, where an approaching army forced him to fortify and await rescue by the British Navy.
 The British Navy did arrive, but so did a stronger French fleet, and Cornwallis was trapped.
 American and French armies, led by George Washington, forced Cornwallis to surrender his entire army in Yorktown, Virginia, in October 1781, effectively winning the North American part of the war.

 The Revolution provided a shock to slavery in the South and other regions of the new country.
 Thousands of slaves took advantage of wartime disruption to find their own freedom, catalyzed by the British Governor Dunmore of Virginia's promise of freedom for service.
 Many others were removed by Loyalist owners and became slaves elsewhere in the British Empire.
-Between 1770 and 1790, there was a sharp decline in the percentage of blacks – from 61% to 44% in South Carolina and from 45% to 36% in Georgia.
+Between 1770 and 1790, there was a sharp decline in the Black population – from 61% to 44% in South Carolina and from 45% to 36% in Georgia.
 In addition, some slaveholders were inspired to free their slaves after the Revolution.
 They were moved by the principles of the Revolution, along with Quaker and Methodist preachers who worked to encourage slaveholders to free their slaves.
 Planters such as George Washington often freed slaves by their wills.
-In the Upper South, more than 10% of all blacks were free by 1810, a significant expansion from pre-war proportions of less than 1% free.
+In the Upper South, more than 10% of the Black population were free by 1810, a significant expansion from pre-war proportions of less than 1% free.